opencast/opencast/docs/guides/admin/docs/upgrade.md

 external Elasticsearch node of the same version to be present.
 This means, that all Opencast adopters now have to run Elasticsearch.

-Please check [the documentation](modules/searchindex/elasticsearch.md) for information about how to setup an external node.
+Please check [the installation guides](installation/index.md) for information about how to setup Elasticsearch.

 If you already used an external Elasticsearch node in the past, please update your node to version 7.
 Since the index schema has changed, you will need to drop you indices and [rebuild them](#rebuild-the-elasticsearch-indexes).